fodilfliti/flutter_scale_kit/README.md

 That’s all—no `minScale`, `maxScale`, or boost knobs required.
 The limits and boosts you saw above activate automatically so 95% of projects ship with zero manual tuning.

 > 💡 **When to tweak manually?** Only when you need tighter compliance (e.g., ±5% variance for brand-critical screens) or a custom scaling feel.
-Jump to [Manual Override Examples](#understanding-scale-limits) for recipes, and follow the [Quick Start Guide](#quick-start-guide) for the full setup flow.
+Jump to [Understanding Scale Limits](#understanding-scale-limits) for recipes, and follow the [Quick Start Guide](#quick-start-guide) for the full setup flow.

 ---